Initiatives to Address Climate Change|Environment|Sustainability|ULVAC, Inc.

 • Meetings of the Sustainability Promotion Committee attended by the internal directors, executive officers, and department heads are held twice each year to acknowledge social trends and the Company's current condition, and discuss measures to address any issues.
 If significant issues related to management arise, the Management Council and the Board of Directors deliberate and make management decisions as needed.

 • Meetings of the Global Environmental Management Committee chaired by the Executive Officer in charge of the environment and attended by environmental managers of Group companies are held twice each year.
-The committee monitors the setting of targets of each Group company and the progress, checks the status of the initiatives for achievement of the targets, discusses measures corresponding to the issues, and reports to the Management Council.
+In addition, we have established the Environmental Performance Management Committee, which meets four times a year.
+The committees monitor the setting of targets of each Group company and the progress, check the status of the initiatives for achievement of the targets, discuss measures corresponding to the issues, and report to the Management Council.
 The statuses of these initiatives are monitored by the Sustainability Promotion Committee and reported to the Board of Directors by the Executive Officer in charge of sustainability at least once a year.

 Strategy